Wednesday, November 16, 2011

 CARRIERS

 Airlines flying into MCIA are as follows: Air Busan, AirPhil Express, Asiana Airlines, Cathay Pacific, Cebu Pacific, Jeju Air, Korean Air, Mid-Sea Express, Philippine Airlines, Qatar Airways, SilkAir, Tiger Airways, and Zest Airways.
-We do hope Air Asia gets added to this rooster very soon.
-Before we forget, the airport has a terminal fee of P200 ($4.60) payable in local currency.
+Air Asia and Tiger Air have been added to this rooster.
+Before we forget, the airport has a terminal fee of P200 ($4.60) payable in local currency, but most tickets incorporate this upon purchase..

 This is the Eye in the Sky.